 - This pub is part of the project, "Ticks as treasure troves: Molecular discovery in new organisms."
-Visit the project narrative for more background and context.

-- Raw genomic data is available via NCBI.

-- Our pseudo-haploid genome is in GenBank.

-- Our full assembly is on Zenodo.

-- Our code is available in this GitHub repository.
+Visit the project narrative for more background and context. - We followed up on this work in a subsequent pub, "Predicted genes from the Amblyomma americanum draft genome assembly."
+We predicted proteins from our A. americanum assembly, which are now available on GenBank (GCA_030143305.2) and UniProt (UP001321473). - Raw genomic data is available via NCBI at BioProject PRJNA932813. - Our pseudo-haploid genome is in GenBank under accession GCA_030143305.
+We cover assembly version GCA_030143305.1 in this pub. - Our full assembly is on Zenodo. - Our code is available in this GitHub repository.